BdR76/CSVLint/readme.md

 * Click `Yes` to quit Notepad++ and "continue the operations"
 * Click `Yes` on the Windows notification "Allow app to make changes"

-If you have a Notepad++ version older than v8.1.9.1 or want to install it manually:
+If you have a Notepad++ version older than v8.1.9.1 or want to install the plug-in manually:

 * Go to the [releases page](https://github.com/BdR76/CSVLint/releases)
 * Find the latest release
 * 32bit version; unzip [CSVLint.dll (32bit)](../../releases/download/0.4.5.4/CSVLint_x86.zip/) to folder `.\Program Files (x86)\Notepad++\plugins\CSVLint\CSVLint.dll`.
 * 64bit version; unzip [CSVLint.dll (64bit)](../../releases/download/0.4.5.4/CSVLint_x64.zip/) to folder `.\Program Files\Notepad++\plugins\CSVLint\CSVLint.dll`.
+* restart Notepad++

 How to use it
 -------------